Fort Worth police chief says department is reeling over fatal shooting of Atatiana Jefferson

 Jefferson's neighbor had called the department's nonemergency line early Saturday to request a wellness check when he noticed the front door of the house was ajar.

+Merritt criticized police for revealing after the shooting that Jefferson had a gun, and mentioning it in the arrest warrant.
+He said even though Dean was arrested, the department is still trying to "defend" him.

+He said Jefferson legally owned the gun, had a license to carry it and reasonably retrieved it when she heard people crawling around her backyard in the middle of the night.

-The killing comes less than two weeks after Amber Guyger, a former police officer in nearby Dallas, was convicted of murder for fatally shooting a man in his home that she said she mistook for her own last year.
-In both instances, the officer is white and the victim was black.
+The killing comes less than two weeks after Amber Guyger, a former police officer in nearby Dallas, who is white, was convicted of murder for fatally shooting a black man in his home that she said she mistook for her own last year.

-Jefferson had been playing video games with her 8-year-old nephew and lost track of time.
-Earlier, the family had opened the door to let cooler air into the house.

-Fort Worth police have said they found a firearm inside the house, although it wasn't clear whether Jefferson was near the gun when she was shot.
-Lee Merritt, an attorney for Jefferson's family said it was legally owned and she had a license to carry.

-Jefferson was staying at the home with her mother to help her recover from an injury.

-Dean was booked into the Tarrant County Correction Center and has been released on a $200,000 bond.
+Dean was booked into the Tarrant County Corrections Center and has been released on a $200,000 bond.

-Dean was initially placed on administrative leave following the shooting before he resigned on Monday.
+He was initially placed on administrative leave following the shooting before he resigned Monday.
 Police said after he fatally shot Jefferson that he was not cooperating with investigators.

 Jefferson's family described her as an ambitious and kind person, who loved spending time with and mentoring her nephews.
 She had a college degree in biology and was considering furthering her education.